BountySecurity/gbounty/README.md

 gbounty -h
 ```

 This will display help for the tool.
-Here are all the switches it supports.

 ```console